Accidents

 • Always reduce your speed if you are caught out in bad weather.

 • Never tie the anchor to the stern of your boat.
-Placing additional weight at the back of the boat increases chances of capsizing or swamping your boat.
+Placing additional weight at the back of the boat increases the chances of capsizing or swamping your boat.

 1. Immediately slow down and stop the boat.